Rui210/BA888/README.md

 How can a restaurant leverage information on Yelp to increase their chances of attaining their business goals and preventing permanent closure?
 What aspects make customers choose a restaurant over its competitors?

 ### Prerequisites

+### Data Cleaning

+This project focuses on 3 Canadian cities Calgary, Mississauga, and Toronto.
+In order to keep the datasets robust, it only includes restaurants with at least 10 reviews and "Yelpers" who have written 10 or more reviews.